Chapter 03.00: Once Upon a Time in Africa

 Photo supplied by Michael Fortune.

-An old friend of mine and a family member of Uncle Jacobus, Dawie de Villiers-Graaff (7), who has been running Uncle Jacobus’ butchery since 1876, attended with his younger brother, Jacobus.
-Uncle Jacobus Combrinck never married and didn’t have children.
-He took some Graaff brothers and one sister in when their parents fell on hard times, farming on their Wolfhuiskloof farm in the Villiersdorp district.
-Dawie was eleven when Uncle Jacobus brought him to Cape Town to work in his butchery.
+An old friend of mine, and a family member of Uncle Jacobus, Dawie de Villiers-Graaff (7), who had been running Uncle Jacobus’ butchery since 1876, attended with his younger brother, Jacobus.
+Uncle Jacobus Combrinck never married and had no children of his own.
+When the Graaff family fell on hard times, farming on their Wolfhuiskloof farm in the Villiersdorp district, he took in some of the Graaff brothers and their sister, treating them as though they were his own.
+Dawie was only eleven years old when Uncle Jacobus brought him to Cape Town to begin working in his butchery.

 Hannie, the Graaff sister, kept house for the boys and was our host that evening.
-Dawie finished evening high school run by the Dutch Reformed Church where my uncle, Ds.
-Jan Kok was a part-time teacher.
-This made the evening very personal.
-Everybody knew each other.
+Dawie completed evening high school, which was run by the Dutch Reformed Church, where my uncle, Ds.
+Jan Kok, served as a part-time teacher.
+This made the evening very personal, as everyone present knew each other well.

 Dawie was a serious young man and became a mentor to me.
-As a strict Calvinist and accustomed to hard times, he has a relentless work ethic.
-In appearance, he is dark and handsome.
-Girls are smitten by him, but he does not have much interest in them.
-He has a full head of black hair and a droopy black moustache.
-Short in stature and slender build, he has an enormous spirit.
-He pressed me to finish high school before learning a trade and conquering the world.
+A strict Calvinist, shaped by hard times, he possessed a relentless work ethic.
+He was dark and handsome, with a full head of black hair and a droopy black moustache.
+Though short in stature and slender in build, he had an enormous spirit.
+Many girls were smitten by him, but he showed little interest in them.
+He constantly urged me to complete my schooling before learning a trade and setting out to conquer the world.

-He was never that fortunate to follow his own advice.
-At least not as far as schooling was concerned.
-As a boy, he had to attend school in the evening while learning the butchery trade by day.
-Long hours at the small space allocated to Uncle Jacobus’ butchery, Combrinck & Co., down at the local abattoir at the bottom of Adderley Street, made him value school learning, and he is an example to me of what can be achieved through part-time education.
+He was not fortunate enough to follow his own advice, at least not when it came to formal education.
+As a boy, he attended school in the evenings while learning the butchery trade during the day.
+Long hours spent in the small workspace of Uncle Jacobus’ butchery, Combrinck & Co., near the local abattoir at the bottom of Adderley Street, gave him a deep appreciation for education.
+To me, he remains a shining example of what can be achieved through determination and part-time learning.

 Mountain Gang